Olympique Lyonnais Logo

 Olympique Lyonnais Logo 1957-1965

-In 1957, artists added long claws and thick fur to the lion, making it as close as possible to the animal from the Lyon coat of arms.
-The color scheme also looks new: instead of blue, purple is used, and the red is darker than in the first logo.
+In 1957, artists added long claws and thick fur to the lion, making it as close as possible to the animal on the lion’s coat of arms.
+The color scheme also looks new: purple replaces blue, and the red is darker than in the first logo.

 1965 – 1974